"Pesach — The Architecture of Geulah: From Da’as to Revelation"

 The Exodus was not merely a historical liberation.

-Through the makos (plagues), the splitting of the sea, and the סדר of events that unfolded, the world itself was restructured in the consciousness of Klal Yisrael.
+Through the makos (plagues), the splitting of the sea, and the סדר (order) of events that unfolded, the world itself was restructured in the consciousness of Klal Yisrael.

 What had previously been hidden behind nature was suddenly revealed: